- Our clinical care teams include a physician assistant and an advanced practice registered nurse trained in interventional pulmonology.

 - Our doctors rarely ask patients to stop taking blood-thinning medication before the procedure, unlike physicians at most other centers.

 Fluid around the lung (pleural effusion) is a potentially dangerous condition that can masquerade as something less worrisome.
 What may seem like chest pain or coughing due to a bad cold could actually have serious health ramifications.
 It’s not that rare, either.
-More than 1.5 million pleural effusions are diagnosed in the US each year.
+More than 1.5 million people are diagnosed with pleural effusion in the United States each year.